TogiFerretFerret/dotfiles/README.md

 tauon: [https://github.com/TogiFerretFerret/tauon](https://github.com/TogiFerretFerret/tauon)

 ^^ fork of super epic project that IS maintained tauon music box. i made some patches and i have... not remembered to merge in the actual official new updates. but it works, so i'll do it eventually

+btw the quickshell bar has the wallpaper picker included. (`touch /tmp/qs-wallpaper-picker` to open, there's a hpyrland bind that does that \[super-w\])

+## abandoned

+wlogout: [https://github.com/TogiFerretFerret/wlogout](https://github.com/TogiFerretFerret/wlogout) - i do not use wlogout anymore